magpylib/magpylib/README.md

 </a>
 </div>

 Magpylib is an **open-source Python package** for calculating static **magnetic fields** of magnets, currents, and other sources.
-It uses **analytical expressions**, solutions to macroscopic magnetostatic problems, implemented in **vectorized** form which makes the computation **extremely fast**.
-Make use of the open-source Python ecosystem for spectacular visualization.
+It uses **analytical expressions**, solutions to macroscopic magnetostatic problems, implemented in **vectorized** form which makes the computation **extremely fast** and leverages the open-source Python ecosystem for spectacular visualization!

 # Installation